mitchcurtis/slate/doc/user-interface.md

 3. Creates a new layer.
 4. Moves the current layer down.
 5. Moves the current layer up.
-6. Duplicates the current layer up.
+6. Duplicates the current layer.
 7. Deletes the current layer.

 ### Animation